The Best Week of Your Life Itinerary

 Zion translates to "The Promised Land," and that means for you some of the most spectacular hiking of your lifetime and impossible landscapes you will never forget.
 Carved by water and time beyond the stretch of the imagination, Zion National Park is a canyon that invites you to participate in the very forces that created it.

 Zion National Park's soaring towers and massive monoliths, offer a spectacular grandeur.
 Over 100 years old, it is also Utah's most visited park, welcoming more than 3 million visitors in 2012.
-There are numerous easy, self-guided trails and more adventurous or strenuous hikes found in the park.
+There are numerous simple, self-guided trails and more adventurous or strenuous hikes found in the park.
 Two entrances to Zion are 33 miles east of I-15 or 12 miles west of US 89, both on Utah Hwy 9.
 The northern Kolob Canyons section is accessible off I-15, 18 miles south of Cedar City.

 Hike: The Emerald Pools in the park is a relatively easy three-mile, round-trip, signature hike and is fun for the whole family.

 Canyoneering: Zion National Park has become a favorite in this exciting sport.
 Dozens of canyons offer route finding, rappelling, swimming and hike challenges for beginners to advanced.
 Permit required.
+Several local shops offer gear rentals.

 Camping: All three campgrounds are popular, so make your reservations early.
 There are also several campgrounds a short drive outside the park.